-If you are driving back up to the Seattle area or a to other areas please do NOT stop at any rest stops to let your puppy go out to go potty.
+If you are driving back up to the Seattle area or a to other areas, please do NOT stop at any rest stops to let your puppy go out to go potty.
 Please bring a couple of pee pads for the ride home.
 If you can get the Costco potty pads those are the ones they are used to.
-You can place a pee pad on the floor board and they will use it if needed.
+You can place a pee pad on the floorboard, and they will use it if needed.

 The first couple of months offer the most transitions of learning how to live with a puppy.
 Making sure the kids are picking up their toys, shoes are picked up, socks....
 No puppy in public touching the ground... etc. It's the time when the most amount of accidents happen.
 We HIGHLY recommend pet insurance.
-We do ask that everyone initiate your free month of insurance by using this link here: https://47cbf9b0-fc65-4154-9399- c62c461185a4.filesusr.com/ugd/187982\df61b1b0396440b1b7550e7de9 b575fc.pdf Trupanion offers a free 30 day coverage for your puppy as long as you initiate the insurance within 24 hours of having the puppy.
+We do ask that everyone initiate your free month of insurance by using this link here https://47cbf9b0-fc65-4154-9399- c62c461185a4.filesusr.com/ugd/187982_df61b1b0396440b1b7550e7de9 b575fc.pdf

+You don't have to keep it if you do not want it.
+But the first 30 days is on Trupanion.
+And this just offers an extra layer of protection taking a new puppy home.
+Trupanion offers a free 30-day coverage for your puppy as long as you initiate the insurance within 24 hours of having the puppy.
 You can cover the puppy 24 hours before or after you take the puppy home.
 The code for the insurance is on the link that I've provided for you above, code: BR1MA22219.